-Adoption or amendment of a Specific Plan constitutes a project under the California Environmental Quality Act (CEQA) and the State"S Environmental Impact Report (EIR) State's CEQA guidelines.
+Adoption or amendment of a Specific Plan constitutes a project under the California Environmental Quality Act (CEQA) and the State" s Environmental Impact Report (EIR) State's CEQA guidelines.
 If the initial environmental review shows that the proposed or amended plan could significantly affect the environment, the jurisdiction must prepare an environmental impact report (EIR-) and submit it in draft form for public review.
 The need for an EIR in a particular case is determined by the local government.
-In the case for of Bella Terra Area A, since an EIR was prepared for the City"S - City's adopted General Plan and the prior Specific Plan was within the umbrella of the General Plan and associated Certified certified EIR, the environmental assessment for the original Bella Terra Specific Plan was limited to the effects peculiar to the project (Public Resources Code Section 21083.3(b)).
+In the case for of Bella Terra Area A, since an EIR was prepared for the City" s City's adopted General Plan and the prior Specific Plan was within the umbrella of the General Plan and associated Certified certified EIR, the environmental assessment for the original Bella Terra Specific Plan was limited to the effects peculiar to the project (Public Resources Code Section 21083.3(b)).

 When Bella Terra Area B was established in 2008, EIR No. 07-03 was prepared and processed concurrently with the Specific Plan as amended and General Plan Amendment.
 An Addendum to EIR No. 07-03 has been was prepared to evaluate the project as revised in 2010.
-[UPDATE AS APPROPRIATE BASED UPON CITY'S ENVIRONMENTAL ASSESSMENT FOR CURRENT PROJECT]
+The City has prepared a new EIR Addendum (2022 EIR Addendum) for evaluating the specific environmental impacts associated with the Revised Project (Subarea B.2).